Skip to main content

 Magnetisation Dynamics

 The most widely used equation to describe magnetisation dynamics is the Landau-Lifshitz-Gilbert (LLG) equation, which predicts the precession and relaxation of a classical spin vector.
 In our group we study a generalised LLG equation which takes into account physically relevant additions to the LLG paradigm: coloured noise and memory effects.
 Our research explores how the dynamics and the equilibrium state of the spin vector is affected.
-In particular, we show how to successfully integrate quantum effects into classical spin dynamics.
-At low temperatures, this gives magnetisation predictions that are much closer to experimental observations (see figure) than the predictions of the standard LLG equation.
+In particular, we show how non-trivial spin-phonon interactions give raise to a complex THz-frequency spectrum, which has been measured experimentally also (see figure).
+These effects are not captured by the standard LLG equation dynamics and show the need to incorporate non-Markovian memory kernels on ultrashort timescales, where system and bath timescales are no longer well separated.

 If you want to read more about the topic, you can start here: